 Problem solve with the children how to roll their cut pattern into a cone and make it stay.
-Ask them to decorate it with a red nose, black pictures of reindeer eyes and pipe cleaner antlers.
+Ask them to decorate it with a red nose, black eyes and pipe cleaner antlers.
 Finish Rudolph by tying a yarn loop through the top so he can be taken home as a Christmas tree ornament.